US Steel warns plants could close without Nippon sale

 "We want elected leaders and other key decision makers to recognize the benefits of the deal as well as the unavoidable consequences if the deal fails," said company chief David Burritt.

+The company said in a statement that "without the Nippon Steel transaction, US Steel will largely pivot away from its blast furnace facilities, putting thousands of good-paying union jobs at risk."

+"The lack of a deal with Nippon Steel raises serious questions about US Steel remaining headquartered in Pittsburgh," it added.

-In December, US Steel sealed a $14.9 billion agreement to sell itself to Japan's Nippon Steel, which has promised investments to keep Pennsylvania factories competitive with foreign producers and newer "mini mills" in the American South.
+In December, US Steel sealed a $14.9 billion agreement to sell itself to Japan's Nippon Steel, which has promised investments to keep Pennsylvania factories competitive and newer "mini mills" in the American South.

+But the transaction has been denounced by the United Steelworkers (USW) union, which on Wednesday dismissed the Pittsburgh rally as an "increasingly desperate" gambit.

-On Monday, during a Labor Day event in Pittsburgh, Vice President Kamala Harris mirrored President Joe Biden's stance, declaring that US Steel "should remain American owned and American operated."
+On Monday, at a Labor Day election campaign event in Pittsburgh, Vice President Harris mirrored President Joe Biden's stance, declaring that US Steel "should remain American owned and American operated."

-Former president Donald Trump has also vowed to block the deal, while his running mate J.D.
-Vance, has led congressional opposition to the takeover, describing domestic steel production as a national security priority.
+Former president Trump has also vowed to block the deal, while his running mate J.D.
+Vance has led congressional opposition to the takeover, describing domestic steel production as a national security priority.

+Pennsylvania is one of a handful of states that will decide the election on November 5, and is possibly the one on which the whole result will hinge.

 US Steel has argued that the Nippon deal is needed to ensure sufficient investment in its Mon Valley plants in Pennsylvania, the earliest of which dates to 1875.

-Nippon has promised to keep the plants open and invest $1.4 billion in USW-represented facilities through 2026 when the current labor contract expires.

-The company has also vowed to keep US Steel's 1,000-worker office in downtown Pittsburgh.
+Nippon has promised to upgrade the plant, while also keeping US Steel's 1,000-worker office in downtown Pittsburgh.

+To make its case, Nippon has sent executives to Pittsburgh to meet with officials and workers, while engaging with Washington powerbrokers by hiring of Trump's former Secretary of State, Mike Pompeo, to lobby its case.

+On August 28, Nippon announced additional pledges to invest in Mon Valley to ensure it "operates for decades to come" and sustains "future generations of steelworkers in Pennsylvania."

 Legal Disclaimer: